IMSA SportsCar Championship: Michelin Pilot Challenge

 Originally based on a Canadian series before being acquired by Grand-Am, the Continental Tire Sports Car Challenge (originally known as Grand-Am Cup) is a production-based touring car series.
 The series is split into two classes known as Grand Sport (GS), intended for large capacity GT-style cars, and Street Tuner (ST), consisting of smaller sedans and coupes, some of which are front-wheel drive.
 The IMSA Continental Tire Sports Car Challenge until 2013 supported some Rolex Series races but also headlined some of its own dates.
 This series continued with the United SportsCar Championship after the merger and is somewhat comparable to the old Trans Am Series.

+Michelin Endurance Cup

+The IMSA Michelin Endurance Cup (MEC) is a championship for drivers, teams and manufacturers, which comprises the five endurance races on the IMSA WeatherTech SportsCar Championship schedule.
+It began in 2014 in the inaugural United SportsCar Championship season, where it was called the Tequila Patrón North American Endurance Cup.
+In 2019, Michelin became the title sponsor.
+The current five races that award MEC points are the 24 Hours of Daytona, 12 Hours of Sebring, 6 Hours of Watkins Glen, SportsCar Endurance Grand Prix and the Petit Le Mans.

+Points are awarded at varying intervals depending on the length of the race.
+Six hour races award points at three hours and the finish, while Petit Le Mans offers points at four, eight and ten hours.
+Sebring awards points every four hours and Daytona awards them every six hours.

 Class structure

 A chart tracking class changes, 2014 to 2027.
+Colors used on the chart are also those used on the wing mirrors and windshields of cars during races to identify their class.

 There are four classes in the IMSA SportsCar Championship series, featuring two sports prototype categories and two grand tourer classes.
-Some races may only use selected classes of cars, for example: Any class car may be permitted entry at Daytona, while at the Northeast Grand Prix only the GT Daytona Pro (GTD Pro) and GT Daytona (GTD) are entered.
-Grand Touring Prototype (GTP), Le Mans Prototype 2 (LMP2), and Grand Touring Daytona (GTD) classes are compatible with regulations for the 24 Hours of Le Mans.
+Some races may only use selected classes of cars; for example, any class car may be permitted entry at Daytona, the Chevrolet Grand Prix at Mosport does not feature the Grand Touring Prototype (GTP) class, while at the appropriately-named GT Challenge at VIR only GT Daytona Pro (GTD Pro) and GT Daytona (GTD) cars are entered.
+Grand Touring Prototype (GTP), Le Mans Prototype 2 (LMP2), and Grand Touring Daytona (GTD) cars are compatible with regulations for the 24 Hours of Le Mans.

 Classes are also distinguished by regulations on driver lineups, using a rating system.
 GTP and GTD Pro have no restrictions; however, teams competing in LMP2 can only field one gold driver, and teams competing in GTD must field one "amateur" driver with a bronze or silver rating.